iqbaleko/GIScience_Gravity-model-spatial-interaction-network/README.md

 ![Example Image](equation1.png)

-The main file can be found in this repository "Visualizing_3D_terrain_with_cloud_data.ipynb" Go to the Google colab file to preview the 3D interactive terrain visual
+The main file can be found in this repository "GIScience_Gravity_model_spatial_interaction_network.ipynb" for a code

+Input :
+- Polygon Shapefile of administrative data which include attribute/column that define weight (Population attribute is the example)

+Output :
+- Point feature of administrative unit in shapefile point
+- Spatial interaction network in shapefile polyline
+- Mass-decay curve
+- Distance-decay curve
+- Attribute influence curve
+- Full statistic details of regression in table (as a print)

 Yes, you can use this code for any purpose like scientific research Yes, you can modify this code as save file